-When you write your thesis, you should pay exceptional attention to the introduction.
-The reader will start reading your thesis from the introduction, and he will make up his own view and understanding of the problem, your ideas, professionalism and writing skills based on the introduction.
+When you write a thesis, you should pay exceptional attention to the introduction.
+The reader will start your thesis from the introduction, and he will make up his view and understanding of the problem, your ideas, professionalism and writing skills based on the introduction.
 Your introduction is an important section that must be perfect.
-Good news that you can read how to write a thesis introduction of high quality in this article.
+Good news that you can read our guide on how to write a thesis introduction of high quality or find thesis writer on our website.
 Keep reading and find out useful information, tips, and advice to create a successful project.

 Thesis Introduction: How to Start?

 It is the first special chapter of your work and the starting point of your paper.
-To say shortly you should describe the topic of your thesis, talk about problem statement and write persuasive points based on an overview of your work.
-What are main purposes of your introduction?
+If to say shortly, you should describe the topic of your thesis, talk about problem statements and write persuasive points based on an overview of your work.
+Let's define the main purposes of your introduction?

-- To introduce the topic: answer the hypothetical question what the main reason is, what the topic is and why it is relevant today?
+- To introduce the topic: answer the hypothetical question of what the main reason is, what the topic is and why it is relevant today?

-- To win reader’s interest.
-Use persuasive but clear words, facts to make your introduction interesting for the reader.
-He should be interested in keeping reading.
+- To win the reader’s interest.
+Use persuasive but clear words and facts to make your introduction interesting for the reader.
+People should be interested in keeping reading your dissertation.

-- To demonstrate awareness of your topic as well as the relevance of the research.
+- To demonstrate awareness of your topic as well as the relevance of the research question.
 The author should persuade the reader of professionalism.
-Your main goal is to show the entire research is relevant, has a significant academic and practical component.
+Your main goal is to show the entire research is relevant, and it contains significant academic and practical components.